sohailc/pysweep2.0/README.md

     * Description: Responsible for measurements

 * SweepObject: class
-    * Description: Responsible for setting the independant variables in a measurement
+    * Description: Responsible for setting the independent variables in a measurement

 * BasePysweepExporter: class
     * Description: The base class of a exporter which writes an internal measurement dictionary to a file